-To be eligible, proposals must be developed jointly with one or more farmers or growers.
-We encourage participatory research but welcome other approaches (e.g. reviews) where they are the best way to provide the knowledge needed.
-Researchers must demonstrate relevant qualifications or professional experience.
+To be eligible, proposals had to show they had been developed jointly with one or more farmers or growers.
+We encouraged participatory research but welcomed other approaches (e.g. reviews) where they are the best way to provide the knowledge needed.

 - Disseminate research at on-farm events.